 4. Final Walkthrough

-The final walkthrough is among the last steps of the pre-closing day process.
-It takes place after the seller has moved out.
+The final walkthrough is among the last steps of the home sale process.
+It takes place after the seller has moved out and taken all of their personal property.
 It allows the buyer the opportunity to confirm any repairs that you agreed to have taken place.

 It’s one last chance for the buyer to see the home they’re purchasing.
 They ensure it is in the same or better condition as the day they fell in love with it.